exoplatform/ecms/README.txt

 5. RUNNING
 ---------------------------------------------------
-5.1 Open your web browsers, now eXo WCM can run on FireFox 2 or newer, Internet Explorer 7 or newer (we recommend using FireFox 3+ or Internet Explorer 7+ for the best result)
+5.1 Open your web browsers, now eXo Content can run on FireFox 2 or newer, Internet Explorer 7 or newer (we recommend using FireFox 3+ or Internet Explorer 7+ for the best result)
 		Navigate to URL: http://localhost:8080/ecmdemo

 5.2 When the page has been loaded, click "Login" on the top right corner.
 Specify the username "root" and the password "gtn".